 Respond, Don’t React

-When you are going through the divorce process, and working out shared responsibilities, you have to bide your time and respond carefully and calmly.
+When you are going through the divorce process, and are using a family law attorney mckinney to work out shared responsibilities, you have to bide your time and respond carefully and calmly.
 You got to keep the emotions out of it, especially if your ex is dragging you through the month on social media.
 It’s so easy to go in all guns blazing, and when you are sharing parental duties, you have to remember that you don’t have to be available to your ex-partner 24/7.
 So if you ever encounter a demanding email or text from your ex, you need to resist the urge to start mudslinging or sending a shirty message back.
 Always stay focused on the issues and keep the emotions out of it.

 As our children get used to the idea of the parents being separate, which can take some time, it is always important to remember that if you and your partner work together, this will have a minimal negative impact on your kids.
 There’s a lot to be said for having the same schedule in both homes.
 But one of the biggest things we all have to learn is to not let our emotions get in the way.